weitzman/multiplesite/README.md

 1. Clone this repo
 1. Run `composer install`
 1. Run `cd web`
-1. view web/sites/settings.allsites.php.
-The DB is setup for Acquia Dev Desktop.
-If needed, override that by creating a settings.local.php in each settings subdir.
+1. See [web/sites/settings.allsites.php](https://github.com/weitzman/multiplesite/blob/master/web/sites/settings.allsites.php).
+The DB port is configured for Acquia Dev Desktop.
+If needed, override that by editing this file or change settings.local.php in each settings subdir.
 1. Run `drush @master site-install -vy --config-dir=../config/master/sync`.
 Do same for alpha and bravo sites, replacing alias name and dir name.
 1. Verify that sites are working: `drush @master status`, `drush @alpha status`, `drush @bravo status`
 1. In 3 new terminal windows, run `drush @master runserver`, `drush @alpha runserver`, `drush @bravo runserver`.
 This will give you 3 web sites to play with.
 Drush reports back the URL of the site.